BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step06.md

 * stopping the running foswiki image: `docker stop foswiki`{{execute}}
 * starting a new image: `docker run -d --rm --name foswiki -p 443:443 foswiki-cgi-gz`{{execute}}

- The configuration provides the following performance results (The scripts are repeated in the Solutions).
+ The configuration provides the following performance results.
+Baseline figures are in the `CGI` collumn.
+(The scripts are repeated in the Solutions).

 |First|Second|Third|CGI|Url|
 |-|